hipe/tmx/lib/skylab/brazen/doc/issues/096-the-table-narrative.md

 (that is, a table about tables :P ) and then reduce these down to one..

+## the general table proto-algorithm [#.K]

+whether or not we'd like to admit it, the common thread behind all of these libraries is they implement the logic necessary to render tables from dynamic content to a monospaced-font, fixed-with textual output context (that is, usually a "terminal" or console (or maybe a text document)).

+the general priciple is that we have to iterate over the collection of rows (in some form) two times, memoizing the entire table somehow in between these two passes:

+in the first pass, we note how wide the rendered data is (or will be) for each cel, all the while memoizing each widest width encountered per column.

+in the second pass we use this widest width of each column to determine how we render each cel, and then render each row with this renderer, creating the final output.

+note that in the first pass, as we process each user-provided row of data we memoize it (in some form) for use in the second pass, rather than relying on the user data source as a means of reliably re-creating this exact same matrix again. note that this would not scale out to "large" datasets as written, but could be modified to do so with these general principles and behavior intact.

 ----------------

 # the fourth table narrative :[#.D]